This article about the future of advertising has been written by a bot.

 The future advertising platforms will allow you to map the entire history of consumers’ interactions, get data on all the touchpoints and adjust your messaging accordingly.

 So the biggest technical advancement will allow to offer a consistent and unifying marketing experience to consumers.

 Joining various points becomes an even more pressing matter when you take into account all the new ways of how users will be able to interact with your brand.

 - Imagine presenting your product in a virtual or augmented reality.

 - Imagine smart assistants proactively promoting your offers.

 - Imagine your ads shown on TVs, fridges or microwave ovens’ displays.

 In ten years, IoT or smart devices will simply become just devices.
 Their online capabilities will be so obvious that no one will even bother to mention them.

-The adoption of the 5G technology will allow to present your ads in a much higher quality.
+The adoption of 5G technology will allow you to present your ads in a much higher quality.
 Think 8K or 360 video ads, 3D models, 100 MP images and so on.